milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-milvusoperator.md

 ### 2. Install Milvus Operator

-There are two ways to install Milvus Operator on Kubernetes:
+There are two ways to install Milvus Operator on K8s:

 - with helm chart
 - with `kubectl` command directly with raw manifests